video

 The line endings and punctuation can help you.

-Oh, and here's a bit more advice from Sofia, "Often, we need to read a poem more slowly and clearly than we think, as the audience might be hearing it for the first time."
-That's really helpful advice, Sofia.
+"Often we need to read a poem more slowly and clearly than we think, as the audience might be hearing it for the first time."
+That's really helpful advice, Sophia.

 Thank you for that.

-So, pause the video here while you reread the poem aloud.
+So pause the video here while you reread the poem aloud.

 Remember, go slow, go clear, rhythm, flow, and enjoy.